nbariletto/cbi_partitions/README.md

 # cbi_partitions: Conformal Bayesian Inference for Random Partition Models

-**cbi_partitions** is a Python library for performing Conformal Bayesian Inference (CBI) on partition-valued data (clustering results).
+**cbi_partitions** is a Python library for performing Conformal Bayesian Inference (CBI, introduced by [1]) on partition-valued data (clustering results).
 It provides valid uncertainty quantification and hypothesis testing for clustering analysis, specifically addressing challenges with multimodal posteriors.

 ## Installation